coderberry/magick-metadata/README.md

-# Rmagick::Metadata
+# Magick::Metadata

-Parses an image using RMagick and parses the metadata.
+Parses an image using ImageMagick and parses the metadata.

+For this gem to work, [ImageMagick](http://www.imagemagick.org/script/index.php) must be installed.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'rmagick-metadata'
+    gem 'magick-metadata'

 And then execute: